And more importantly, what does he want?

 Because they don’t yet see themselves as Russian, such groups must be controlled as they always have: with a credible threat of force.
 Even if that threat is distant, ethnic nationalists must believe they’re better off working within Russia.
 This differs greatly from a highly democratic state like the United Kingdom where ethnic nationalists get to speak at full volume in the halls of government.
-The Scottish nationalists of the UK are a threat to the power of the country but most British citizens don’t care because they feel very secure underneath America’s defense umbrella.
+The Scottish nationalists of the United Kingdom are a threat to the power of the country but most British citizens don’t care because they feel very secure underneath America’s defense umbrella.

 Russians have no such umbrella; their elites are on their own.
 While Russia manages some of its ethnic groups by giving them a say over their local affairs, Russia’s low population and resource-rich nature means it must have access to both the people and the goods within those ethnic republics.
 In other words, if you’re an ethnic minority in Russia with oil in you area, the profits from the rigs go to Moscow and not to you.

 Which is a key reason why Russia as it exists today couldn’t survive a democracy like the United Kingdom’s

 Over time, with enough education and economic migration, such ethnic differences will smooth over and disappear.
 But to throw a heaping dose of democracy onto the many peoples of the Russian Federation would inspire the same kind of agitation, unrest and instability that killed the Soviet Union.